-Dussehra, one of the most important Hindu festival.
-Dussehra is also called as Vijaya Dashami, Dasara, Dashain or Maha Navmi.
+Dussehra, one of the most important Hindu festivals.
+Dussehra is also called Vijaya Dashami, Dasara, Dashain or Maha Navmi.

 Dussehra is celebrated on the tenth day in the month of “Ashwin” (according to the Hindu calendar).
 And the first nine days of this month are celebrated as Navratri.
 It falls in the month of September or October, according to the civil calendar.

 Dussehra is celebrated to commemorate the victory of God Rama over a Devil King Ravana, who was the king of Lanka.
 And this day also coincides with the immersion of Goddess Durga (idol) as Goddess Durga killed buffalo-headed demon Mahishasur.

 The celebration of Dussehra started in the 17th century.
 There are many mythological tales regarding this day.
 But the most popular one is :

 According to Ramayana: As a revenge, Lord Rama killed Ravana in the cruel act of kidnapping Goddess Sita (wife of Lord Rama).
 Lord Rama prayed and fasted for nine days, and since then people are following the same tradition of nine days fast and named it as “Navratri”.